biomedia-mira/dixonfix/README.md

 [![Build Status](https://travis-ci.org/biomedia-mira/dixonfix.svg?branch=master)](https://travis-ci.org/biomedia-mira/dixonfix)

 *dixonfix* is a command line tool to correct fat-water swaps in Dixon MRI.
-It makes us of graph cut optimization to determine a pixel-wise swap labelling.
+It makes use of graph cut optimization to determine a pixel-wise swap labelling.

 ```
 @inproceedings{glocker2016correction,